FAFEN questions neutrality of caretaker setup

 A politically partisan caretaker setup has the potential of impeding a free election that requires robust competition among candidates in which the electorate is well-informed about candidates’ differing platforms or viewpoints.
 A real political campaign can only be held in an environment with equitable access to open media, a “playing field” not dominated by the incumbent government, and security provided equally to all competitors by the state so that voters do not fear attending political events.

 There has also not been any consultation with all political parties on the composition of the caretaker setup.
-FAFEN has already argued in favor of a government comprising neutral, non-political and impeccable personalities that enjoy confidence of all political parties as well as opposition parties for the interim period.
+FAFEN has already argued in favor of a government comprising neutral, non-political, and impeccable personalities that enjoy the confidence of all political parties as well as opposition parties for the interim period.
 It should be selected through a process of nomination by all stakeholders.

 While elections under emergency run contrary to best election practices around the world, a caretaker setup comprising politically affiliated personalities put together without broad-based consultations with political parties will compromise the integrity of elections.
 It is in this view that FAFEN recommends: